rowanmoul/ArchSecureDualBoot/README.md

 - `--policy temporary-authorized-policy.policy` specifies the file where the final policy should be saved.
 - `--eq` specifies an equality comparison.
 - `resets=<see above>` specifies that the comparison should be done with the restarts counter and the value it should be compared with.
-  - Note that the `=` here has nothing to do with the type of comparison to be done, which happens to be equality in this case.
+  - Note that the `=` here has nothing to do with the type of comparison to be done, which just happens to be equality in this case.
   - The shell expansion is trimmed here for readability, but it basically uses `tpm2_readclock` to get the current `reset_count` and adds one.
 For example, if the current `reset_count` is 156, then this argument would boil down to `resets=157`

 After creating the policy, we flush the session from the TPM memory: